09.06.2025

 Procedure of the World Championship

-Art Bar: 5 minutes to create a personalised latte art design
+• Art Bar: 5 minutes for an individual latte art sample

-Stage Performance: In 8 minutes, competitors must prepare two identical free pour lattes and two designer lattes
+• Stage presentation: Two identical free pour lattes and two designer lattes must be prepared in 8 minutes.

-Art Bar: Another 5 minutes to create a creative latte art pattern
+• Art Bar: 5 minutes again for a creative latte art pattern

-Stage Performance: Within 10 minutes, two identical free pour lattes and two identical free pour macchiatos must be made
+• Stage presentation: Two identical free pour lattes and two identical free pour macchiatos - within 10 minutes.

-Since the introduction of the Thermoplan machine, baristas have only 3 minutes of prep time (previously 5 minutes with portafilters)
+• Since the introduction of the Thermoplan machine, the baristas now only have 3 minutes preparation time - with portafilters it was 5.

 • Contrast between crema and milk foam